Skip to main contentArrow Right

 • Authorization server: The service that verifies user consent and issues the tokens used to access resources

 OAuth uses short-lived access tokens to grant permission to specific resources, and refresh tokens to obtain new access tokens without requiring the user to reauthenticate.
-This token-based system allows for secure, temporary access, but it’s not foolproof.
+In an agentic system, an AI agent can use OAuth to request permission to call a tool through an MCP server.

 Over the years, attackers have found ways to exploit misconfigured flows, steal tokens, and impersonate users.
 These vulnerabilities—and the inconsistent way OAuth 2.0 has been implemented—are a key reason why OAuth 2.1 was introduced: to streamline best practices and close common security gaps.

-Read more: 5 Ways OAuth Can Go Wrong (and How to Avoid Them)
+Read more: OAuth Vulnerabilities and Misconfigurations (and How to Fix Them)

 OAuth 2.1